AnyTimeTraveler/pipes-and-rust/Readme.md

 # Usage

 1. Install the software with one of the methods below.
-2. Connect to http://remarkable (or device IP)
+2. Connect to http://remarkable (or device IP) (optionally with port)
 3. Done!

 # Requirements